MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ---
 # Storage authentication methods

 Azure Data Explorer can interact with external storage in different ways.
-In order for Azure Data Explorer to know how interact with and authenticate to external storage, you must specify the storage's `connection string`.
+For Azure Data Explorer to interact with and authenticate to external storage, you must specify the storage's `connection string`.
 This `connection string` defines the resource being accessed and its authentication information.
-All authentication methods and values are specified as part of the `connection string`.

 The following authentication methods are supported:
 * [Access key](#access-key)